kenshiro-o/wikipedia-js/README.md

 # wikipedia-js [![Build Status](https://travis-ci.org/kenshiro-o/wikipedia-js.png?branch=master)](https://travis-ci.org/kenshiro-o/wikipedia-js)

   wikipedia-js is a simple client that enables you to query Wikipedia articles in english.
 The results are formatted in basic HTML.
-Presently, wikipedia-js only works if you request a summary of an article (i.e. everything before the table of contents on a Wikipedia page).
-Work is currently in progress to format a whole Wikipedia article page.
+You can retrieve either a summary of an article (i.e. before the table of contents) or a full article

 ## Rationale